 Yes.
-A person can be liable for infringement of an Australian process patent by importing a product into Australia made by the patented process outside of Australia because the acts of importation and sale occur in Australia.
-See: Apotex Pty Ltd v Warner-Lambert Company LLC (No 2) [2016] FCA 1238.
+A person can be liable for infringement of an Australian process patent by importing a product into Australia made by the patented process outside of Australia because the act of importation occurs in Australia.
+See: Warner-Lambert Company LLC v Apotex Pty Limited (No 2) [2018] FCAFC 26.